mistenes/mytrip/README.md

 Uploaded files are served from `/uploads`, and the `uploads/` directory is ignored by Git.

-Organizers or administrators can choose a traveler on a trip's personal data page to view their details, print them, save them as PDF, manage field definitions, and remove uploaded files.
+On a trip's personal data page, organizers or administrators can choose any traveler, view their details, edit unlocked fields, upload or remove files, and manage the trip's field definitions.
+Travelers see only their own form and may edit unlocked fields.

 ## Invitations